parsakhaz/object-detect-video/README.md

+> This recipe is part of the [Moondream repository](https://github.com/vikhyat/moondream/blob/main/recipes/promptable-video-redaction)

 # Promptable Video Redaction with Moondream

-This tool uses Moondream2, a powerful yet lightweight vision-language model, to detect and redact objects from videos.
+This tool uses Moondream 2B, a powerful yet lightweight vision-language model, to detect and redact objects from videos.
 Moondream can recognize a wide variety of objects, people, text, and more with high accuracy while being much smaller than traditional models.

 ## About Moondream